 For these parents, it would appear that more value is put on raising the Great American Wimp.
-In an effort to be reaching all audiences, I am offering this set of structured (tongue in cheek) lessons for those parents.
-So, if you want to make sure you kids evolve into the wimpiest of the wimpy…then keep reading.
+To be reaching all audiences, I am offering this set of structured (tongue in cheek) lessons for those parents.
+So, if you want to make sure your kids evolve into the wimpiest of the wimpy…then keep reading.
 These key lessons in parenting will certainly get you there.

 Keys to Raising the Wimp

 Invest in Lots and Lots of Words…Require No Action.